 The Manuscript Society was founded in 1948 to promote the collection, preservation, and use of manuscripts.
 In order to encourage the use of original manuscripts for academic research, The Manuscript Society established the Richard Maass Research Grant.
-The grant is named in memory of humanitarian, benefactor, legendary collector and founding member of The Manuscript Society Richard Maass (1919-1998).
+The grant is named in memory of legendary collector and founding member of The Manuscript Society, Richard Maass (1919-1998).
 The first grant was made for the academic year 1999-2000.

 Scholarship Activities